ivw/ezmode-vscode/README.md

 The mode in which the key mapping is active.
 Built-in modes include `ez`, `type`, `select`, and `git`, but you can define your own as well.

-### `keychar`
+### `key`

 The character that has to be "typed" to trigger the action.
-Naturally, uppercase means you have to hold shift.
+Naturally, uppercase means holding shift.

 Ctrl/Alt shortcuts are not characters and are not handled by EzMode.

-Special values:
+Special key values:

 - `default`: The default key mapping, which will be triggered by any key that does not have a mapping for the given mode.